mmarquez76/maymarquez.com/src/index.md

 metaTitle: May Márquez
 metaDesc: She specializes in optimization problems, parallel computing, and snazzy websites like these.
-postsHeading: Projects
+projectsHeading: Projects
-archiveButtonText: See all projects
+projectsButtonText: See all projects
 socialImage: /images/may.png
 ---
 She specializes in backend optimization problems, parallel computing, and snazzy websites like these.
 She has a master's degree in computer science from Florida International University.
 She's proficient in a few different programming languages and frameworks (including, [unfortunately,](https://www.destroyallsoftware.com/talks/wat) JavaScript).